Lackadaisical-A/Fire_CenterStage/README.md

 ## Welcome!
-This repository contains the source code of the robot of Fire Robotics for the 2023-2024 Center Stage season.
+This repository contains the source code of the robot of Fire Robotics for the 2023-2024 Center Stage season!